yangrando/mealsnap/README.md

 This project was developed not only as a functional application but also as a demonstration of best practices in iOS development.
 The primary goals were:

-1.
-To build a portfolio-worthy application that showcases a wide range of technical skills relevant to the current job market.
+1.To build a portfolio-worthy application that showcases a wide range of technical skills relevant to the current job market.

-2.
-To implement a clean, scalable, and maintainable architecture (MVVM with a Repository pattern).
+2.To implement a clean, scalable, and maintainable architecture (MVVM with a Repository pattern).

-3.
-To integrate machine learning and external APIs in a practical, real-world use case.
+3.To integrate machine learning and external APIs in a practical, real-world use case.

-4.
-To adhere to modern development standards, including asynchronous programming with async/await, robust error handling, and a reactive UI. '''
+4.To adhere to modern development standards, including asynchronous programming with async/await, robust error handling, and a reactive UI. '''

 '''